UrosZdravkovic/UrosZdravkovic/README.md

 **Frontend Developer | Automation Engineer | n8n Enthusiast**

-After years in customer support, I started automating the processes that created tickets in the first place.
-Now I build React apps, n8n workflows, and AI-powered solutions that eliminate repetitive work.
----
+Frontend developer working with React and TypeScript.
+I got into automation because it felt like the most practical skill I could add—why build an app if the processes around it are still manual?
+Now I create both the interfaces users see and the workflows running behind the scenes.---

 ## 🚀 Profile